keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 ![The Conversion of St. Bavo](assets/img/conversion-st-bavo.jpg){: .w-75 }
 _The Conversion of St. Bavo_

 The chancel[^cathedral-plan] and the ambulatory chapels date from the Gothic period.
-I personally found the chancel a beautiful one:
+The chapels were renovated in the Baroque style after the [Iconoclastic Fury][beeldenstorm] (Beeldenstorm) in [Eighty Years' War][80-years-war].

 ![Chancel of St. Bavo's Cathedral](assets/img/st-bavo-chancel.jpg){: .w-75 }
 _Chancel of Saint Bavo's Cathedral_

+TODO: finish off this section
 From the souvenir store inside the cathedral, we bought a magnet representative for our memory.